samblenny/irc-display-bot/README.md

 It should be pretty straightforward to adapt for other boards and displays so long as they have enough room for 2, 4, or more 16-character monospace lines of text.

+There's an optional 3d-printable enclosure to angle the display at 15° and make it look a bit nicer on a desk or table.
+The STL files, Blender design file, and some related photos and screenshots are in the [enclosure/](enclosure) folder.
+To assemble the base and bezel, use four 2-28x5/16" thread rolling screws.
+If you're not familiar with 2-28 thread rolling screws, they work really well to self-tap into 2mm plastic holes with a 4.5mm countersink for the screw head.

 ## Install & Setup